-Learning never stops, and there are always new tools and techniques to learn.
-Fast track your way into becoming valuable employee who is always in demand by taking courses and picking up new skills.
-Find a game development school where the mentors are active in the industry themselves.
+Learning never stops, and there are always new tools and techniques to pick up.
+Fast track your way into becoming valuable employee who is always in demand by staying up to date with game industry news, playing games (woohoo!), taking courses, and growing your skills.
+Find a game design school where the mentors are active in the industry themselves.
 That will ensure you're learning the most up-to-date techniques used by actual studios.

 There’s nothing holding you back from creating whatever content you want if you’re given enough time.
-Keep in mind a finished, polished product is what’s considered valuable and rare, so be realistic about the scope of the idea you’re trying to achieve.
+Keep in mind a finished, polished product is considered valuable and rare, so start small and be realistic about the scope of the idea you’re trying to achieve.
 Use your time wisely by exploring and creating using all the tools available out there.

 Get used to always being just outside your comfort zone, where you aren’t quite sure how you’ll be able to accomplish your goal.
 Practice getting your work critiqued so you can listen and learn from people’s reactions and interpretations.
 Make an effort to critique other people’s work too, not only will it help them but it also sharpens your skills to identify and describe useful feedback.
 Also try to keep your ear to the ground for the next new software or industry shifts and don’t be afraid to abandon old ways of thinking.

 Retiring work from your showreel should be a common practice.
 It’s better to keep things as concentrated as possible with “wow” factor and let the rest be explained during the interview.
 Don’t be afraid to add your own personality and interpretation into your showreel.
 All rules are made to be broken and if there’s something you want to say that’s unique then say it.